 The opening shot sweeping through the stadium was accomplished using a computerized system that held the camera on four wires.
 The system was invented by the inventor of the Steadicam stabilizing camera system, Garrett Brown.

 The Queen song "One Year of Love" (which can be heard in the background in the scene where Brenda meets Connor in the bar) was never released as a single in Europe or the United States, but was a hit in Japan.
 The 7" single was released as part of the Highlander marketing wave, and its label said it was from the forthcoming soundtrack album (which never surfaced).
-However, it was featured on the album "It's a Kind of Magic".
+However, it was featured on Queen's 1986 studio album "A Kind of Magic".

 The wrestling match in the beginning scene was between the legendary AWA (American Wrestling Association) tag teams of "The Fabulous Freebirds", consisting of Michael Hayes, Terry Gordy and Buddy Roberts, and the team of Greg Gagne (son of AWA owner Verne Gagne), Jumping Jim Brunzell (the same Brunzell of the WWF tag team The Killer Bees), and the Tonga Kid (also known as Tama of the WWF tag team The Islanders).